SameBoy/sameboy.github.io/debugger.md

 ### Expressions

-All commands that use a number or address as an argument process the argument using a an expression evaluator.
+All commands that use a number or address as an argument process the argument using an expression evaluator.
 Expressions can return 16-bit values or banked 25-bit addresses.
 The type of an expression affects the command that uses it.
 (For example, a breakpoint may be on a specific banked address, or every time `pc` reaches a specific value)

 #### Constants